liters to gallons mpg.

-The litre (international spelling) or liter (American spelling) (symbols L, l or ℓ) is an SI accepted metric system unit of volume equal to 1 cubic decimetre (dm3), 1,000 cubic centimetres (cm3) or 1/1,000 cubic metre.
+The liter (international spelling) or liter (American spelling) (symbols L, l or ℓ) is an SI accepted metric system unit of volume equal to 1 cubic decimetre (dm3), 1,000 cubic centimeters (cm3) or 1/1,000 cubic meter.

-The litre or liter is an SI accepted metric system unit of volume equal to 1 cubic decimetre, 1,000 cubic centimetres or 1/1,000 cubic metre.
-A cubic decimetre occupies a volume of 10 cm×10 cm×10 cm and is thus equal to one-thousandth of a cubic metre.
-The original French metric system used the litre as a base unit.
+The liter or liter is an SI accepted metric system unit of volume equal to 1 cubic decimetre, 1,000 cubic centimeters, or 1/1,000 cubic meter.
+A cubic decimetre occupies a volume of 10 cm×10 cm×10 cm and is thus equal to one-thousandth of a cubic meter.
+The original French metric system used the liter as a base unit.

 A gallon is a measure of volume primarily used in the United States but also commonly used in many other English speaking countries.
 Most other countries use “liters” – the metric unit of measure for volume.
 The US gallon is used in the United States and is equal to exactly 231 cubic inches or 3.785411784 liters.